mikestuller/mikestuller.github.io/midiWorx.md

   * a performance tool to enhance the abilities of external hardware or other apps.
   * a bridge to enable other apps and external hardware devices to work with each other.
   * a diagnostic tool to identify problems in an existing MIDI setup.
-  * a "jack of all trades" MIDI toolbox consisting of everything from event filters and mappers to an arpeggiator and a sequencer.
+  * a jack-of-all-trades MIDI toolbox consisting of everything from event filters and mappers to an arpeggiator and a sequencer.

 midiWorx consists of many "modules" -- things like MIDI event filters, MIDI note generators, and more.
 While most of the modules can be useful on their own or in small combinations, the most powerful aspect of midiWorx is its ability to flexibly combine modules by connecting them with each other however you want to.